hzionn/LDSA/README.md

 # LDSA

-Learning Data Structures and Algorithms in C/C++.
+Learning Data Structures and Algorithms in C/C++ from the beginning.

 ## Prerequisites